Which is the best camera phone to buy?

 - Huawei’s software remains a weakness

-The P30 Pro is the most multi-talented, versatile camera phone around and knocks the Google Pixel 3 off its perch as our new number one for smartphone snapping.
+The Huawei P30 Pro is the most multi-talented, versatile camera phone around and knocks the Google Pixel 3 off its perch as our new number one for smartphone snapping.
 You get the best zoom available on any phone, a handy new 16mm wide-angle lens, and a main f/1.6 28mm lens that’s backed up by a 40-megapixel sensor.

 In extremely dark scenes, it trumps the Google Pixel 3’s Night Sight mode, by either cranking up the ISO (in normal photo mode) or by stacking several images in a longer exposure.
 This is limited to scenes where there’s no movement or bright lights, though, and in more common low-light scenarios (concerts, bars, night-time cityscapes) its performance doesn’t stand out quite as much.

 For typical daylight shooting, the P30 Pro is a great all-rounder.
 It mostly handles scenes with mixed lighting well, despite sometimes clipping highlights in brighter areas, while the depth sensor helps it serve up the best virtual bokeh we’ve seen.
 Whether you’re shooting a flower in super-macro mode or a face in Portrait mode, it’ll reliably blur details both in front and behind your subject.

 As well as night shooting, its other standout feature is its zoom.
 Its ‘periscope’ lens uses what’s known as folded optics to squeeze a 125mm lens with image stabilisation into the P30 Pro’s 8.4mm-thick body.
 While it’s not technically a zoom (there are no moving lens elements, so zooming between 24mm-125mm focal lengths involves some cropping), the images it produces from that extreme end of the range are the best you can get from a phone.
-Its ‘hybrid’ 10x zoom is also decent, though the results from there its 50x zoom are mostly unusable.
+Its ‘hybrid’ 10x zoom is also decent, though the results from its 50x zoom are mostly unusable.

 - Read our Huawei P30 Pro review